Merzasphor/MWSE/docs/source/types/tes3iterator.md

 ??? example "Example: Iterating Lists"

+	In this example, a list is iterated using the pairs iterator function.
+The node can be used directly.

 	```lua
 	-- Check player equipment.
 Equipment list contains only equipped items.
 	for _, stack in pairs(tes3.player.object.equipment) do